-Check Point VPN-1/FireWall-1 NGX (R60) is a software product produced by Check Point.
-The product is installed on a hardware platform in combination with an operating system (OS), in accordance with TOE guidance, in the FIPS 140-2 compliant mode.
+Check Point VPN-1 Power/UTM is a software product produced by Check Point.
+The product is installed on a hardware platform in combination with an operating system (OS), in accordance with TOE guidance, in a FIPS 140-2 compliant mode.

-The Check Point VPN-1/FireWall-1 NGX (R60) software is shipped to the consumer in a package containing CD-ROMs with the Check Point VPN-1/FireWall-1 NGX (R60) installation media and user documentation.
+The Check Point VPN-1 Power/UTM software is shipped to the consumer in a package containing CD-ROMs with the Check Point VPN-1 Power/UTM installation media and user documentation.

-'''

 Figure 2-2 - Check Point VPN-1/Firewall-1 Software and Guidance Distribution

-'''